Birdwatching: A Different Sort of Guide

 Many of the articles in this book have been published elsewhere in naturalist magazines.
 The very first essays saw the light of day in a column called “Natural Mistakes” in BC Nature.
 These were humorous, but sometimes more thoughtful ideas needed expression, and that led to a column called “The Reflective Birder” in BC Birding.
 Then, as a spin off, some articles began to appear in a photography journal.
 Other articles were also written which, on reflection, wouldn’t suit a magazine editor, but would round out the current collection nicely.

-The first incarnation of this book was an Amazon electronic publication, using a technology incompatible with photographs.
+The first incarnations of this book were Amazon electronic publications, using a technology incompatible with photographs.
 That was a great shame, since the original articles were always well illustrated, and the photographs told much of the story.
-Having created hard-copy versions to add those photographs – now up to 157 – the articles, originally written in random order, were corralled into themes.
-And then still more articles were added.
-The book you are holding is thus, in effect, the fifth edition of the publication.
+Having created hard-copy versions to add those photographs – now up to 178 – the articles, originally written in random order, were corralled into themes.
+And then still more articles were added, and earlier ones revised.
+The book you are holding is thus, in reality, the sixth version of the publication.
 Like Topsy, it just grow’d.